DYefremov/TVDemon/README.md

  * Some GUI changes.
  * Functionality improvement.
  * Removed use of [xapp](https://github.com/linuxmint/xapp) and **GSettings**.
- * Some code changes and improvements.
+ * Can be run without installation.

 ## Requirements